JasonSteving99/claro-lang/mdbook_docs/src/generics/contracts/implementing_contracts/implementing_contracts.tmpl.md

 be uniquely dictated by type information.
 And, unlike in an Object-Oriented language, this code reuse did not rely on creating any subtyping relationships.

+## Static Enforcement of `requires(...)` Clauses

+Of course, if you attempted to call a generic procedure that requires some contract(s) to be implemented, a compilation error will be triggered if the contract was not actually implemented.

+{{EX4}}
+_Note: Claro's error messaging is a work in progress - the above error message will be improved._

 ## A Note on Static Dispatch via "Monomorphization"

 As a performance note - even beyond the conceptual simplification benefits of avoiding dependence on subtyping